Equality & Diversity

 Atkin Chambers is a forward-looking and modern set with an international outlook.
 Chambers is committed to respecting and understanding the cultural needs of its diverse and global client base, and is committed to equality and diversity in both recruitment and the provision of services.

-We operate under our equality and diversity policy in accordance with the Bar Standard Board’s Equality and Diversity Code.
-Please email us for a copy.
+Chambers operates under a equality and diversity policy in accordance with the Bar Standard Board’s Equality and Diversity Code.
+Please email Chambers for a copy.

 Chambers also recognises the importance of increasing social mobility at the Bar and looks equally at applications for pupillage and mini-pupillage from graduates of all universities and from all backgrounds and all sectors of the community with the ability and determination to succeed as a barrister.

-Partly in recognition of the monetary barriers to entering the Bar we offer the highest pupillage award at the Bar and the opportunity to “drawdown” £25,000 in advance funding towards the costs of the Bar Professional Training Course (BPTC).
+Partly in recognition of the monetary barriers to entering the Bar, Atkin Chambers offers the highest pupillage award at the Bar and the opportunity to “drawdown” £25,000 in advance funding towards the costs of the Bar Professional Training Course (BPTC).
 Chambers reimburses all reasonable travel expenses for pupillage interviewees and successful applicants to the mini-pupillage scheme can claim reasonable travel expenses and ask us to arrange overnight accommodation.

-Our parental leave policy, flexible working policy and reasonable adjustments policy aspire to meet best practice and recognise in particular the need for better access for those with disability and the importance of striving to retain women barristers in practice.
-We support the pledge for gender diversity in international arbitration in members’ practices – see link to the Pledge here.
+Chambers’ parental leave policy, flexible working policy and reasonable adjustments policy aspire to meet best practice and recognise in particular the need for better access for those with disability and the importance of striving to retain women barristers in practice.
+Chambers supports the pledge for gender diversity in international arbitration in members’ practices – see link to the Pledge here.

-Please see below for details of events we have supported and we welcome the opportunity to support other diversity groups and industry initiatives.
+Please our news and events updates for details of the activity Chambers has supported and Chambers welcomes the opportunity to support other diversity groups and industry initiatives.

 Chambers’ Equality and Diversity Officer (EDO) is Riaz Hussain QC.